ioos/conventions-for-observing-asset-identifiers-hugo/content/ioos_assets_wiki_init_v0_1.md

 +++
 draft = false
-title = "IOOS Convention for Asset Identification (current version)" type = "post" date = 2014-08-04T08:10:23Z sidebar = true weight = "20"
+title = "IOOS Convention for Asset Identification v0.1" description = "INITIAL VERSION" type = "post" date = 2014-08-04T08:10:23Z
+sidebar = true
+weight = "90"
 +++

-_This document provides a guidance for the asset identification process.
-For the data to be discoverable and accessible through the IOOS Data Catalog, all observing assets must be identified in accord with the present IOOS Convention._
+_Initial version of the guidance for the asset identification process.
+For the data to be discoverable and accessible through the IOOS Data Catalog, all observing assets must be identified in accord with the present IOOS Convention.<br><b>DEPRECATED. </b>_
 <!--more-->
 <br><br>